ktmeaton/ncov-recombinant/README.md

             sequences: data/custom/sequences.fasta
     ```

-1. Create a new build entry for your data.
+1. Create a new build entry for your data, using the latest public data as the UShER base phylogeny.

     ```yaml
     builds: